 It’s been asked, “So, how much time should I be spending with my horse?”

-Respect and relationship is earned, not demanded.
-This means that spending 24 hours a day, 7 days a week is the ideal training plan for you and your horse.
-As much time as it takes to earn your horse’s respect every time.
+Respect and trust in a relationship is earned, not demanded.
+This means that spending 24 hours a day, seven days a week is the ideal training plan for you and your horse.

-The harsh reality is, the horse in your barn cannot expect to get that kind of attention from his human.
+The harsh reality is, the horse in your barn cannot expect to get that kind of attention.
 It’s just not possible in the world we live in today (Let’s make effort to change that, shall we?!)
 Knowing this, we still ask the question: “How much time should I be spending ….?”

 My answer to this question generally is: If you practice good horsemanship and consistently have positive sessions, then the amount of time you spent is not important.
 Quality is better than quantity.

 If, however, you don’t have great skills, try to be out there for at least an hour a day, three to four days a week, because quantity is going to save you.

 Quantity is great for memorization, muscle training, and habit forming.
 Quality, however, makes up for lack of quantity.

 I hope that helps answer at least part of this common question!

 This post was edited February 2018.